kgruiz/PythonPotrace/Docs/COutline.md

 ```c
 static void my_fclose(FILE *f, const char *filename);
 ```
-Closes a file, but does nothing if filename is NULL or "-".
+Closes a file, but does nothing is filename is NULL or "-".
 - `f`: `FILE *`, The file to close.
 - `filename`: `const char *`, The name of file, or NULL or "-" to do nothing.